schloo/TripRip/README.md

 > - **Spot check:** Use the table printed in terminal to verify a few random flights against TripIt
 > - **Re-runs**: Safe to run multiple times; it always processes all trips from scratch
 > - **Errors**: If individual trips fail, they're skipped with an error message (check terminal output)
+> - **Getting throttled?**: If you have many trips (150+) and start seeing ERR_HTTP2_PROTOCOL_ERROR errors after ~100 trips, you're hitting TripIt's rate limits.
+To work around this:
+>    1. Note which page number the errors start at
+>    2. Open triprip.py and change START_PAGE = 1 to START_PAGE = [page_number] (e.g., START_PAGE = 14)
+>    3. Run the script again - it will skip the earlier pages and start from your specified page
+>    4. Combine the CSV files manually afterward